-Len’s death in 2011 represented a huge loss for the Cypherpunk and the tech community at large, a fact reflected in the huge outpouring of memories and sympathy that followed in its wake.
-Among all of this, there’s one comment that still stands out to me: a Hacker News comment from “pablos08”.
+When Len’s passed away in 2011, it represented a huge loss for the Cypherpunk and the tech community at large, a fact reflected in the huge outpouring of memories and sympathy that followed.
+One comment in particular still stands out to me: a Hacker News post from “pablos08”.

 I became friends with Len and we were coconspirator cypherpunks at a time when that was a wild frontier.
 We were reimagining our world, riddled with cryptosystems that would mathematically enforce the freedoms that we treasured.
 Anonymous remailers to preserve speech without fear of retribution; onion routers to ensure nobody could censor the internet; digital cash to enable a radically free economy.
 We have schemes to decentralize & distribute everything.

 We imagine complex and esoteric threats to problems we might someday have — we architect futuristic protocols to insulate against those threats.
 All this is a highly academic geek utopia exercise.
 I tend to keep it that way, but Len wanted to get his hands dirty.